What is a Pay Stub?

 The federal government does not have a pay stub law that all states must follow.
 However, the Fair Labor Standards Act requires employers to “keep employee time and pay records”.
 Your state’s Department of Labor website determines the pay stub rules for your state.

-First, you must verify is an opt-out or opt-in state:
+First, you must verify if your state is opt-out or opt-in:

 Before a business changes the way it delivers pay stub information, it must get the employee’s consent.
 If the worker doesn’t consent to the change, the business must stick to the old method.
 Here are most of the opt-out states: